it-at-m/startercode-opendata-munich/README.md

-# Starter code for all datasets of Data Shop Canton Zurich
+# Starter code for all datasets of the city of Munich

 💡 Have you ever **wished to be able to open any dataset in a data portal with one click and get a fully configured Python Jupyter Notebook or R Markdown file?
 Like – with all metadata, descriptions, data links, and some starter code?**